infinity-a11y/PhyloTrace/README.md

 >*In the command above, replace `path/to/directory` with the actual path linking to the PhyloTrace directory on your system.*

 ## 4 Roadmap
 PhyloTrace is under active development with new functions, enhancements and innovations to follow.
-Next to the points listed on the roadmap we constantly improve existing features.
+In addition to the points listed on the roadmap, we constantly improve existing features.

 - [X] ***"Hello World!"*** - Completion Version 1.0.0
 - [ ] Hash-Based Variant Calling